Choose the greenhouse to get planting - whatever the weather

-There are three options for your greenhouse frame: aluminium, extruded resin and wood.
+There are three options for your greenhouse frame: aluminium, wood and extruded resin (plastic).

-The most popular choice of greenhouse, an aluminium frame is strong, durable and hard-wearing, and won’t rot or rust.
+The most popular choice of frame, aluminium frames are strong, durable and hard-wearing and won’t rot or rust.
 With some maintenance, an aluminium greenhouse will last for years.

 Our range comes in plain metallic or green painted options, with a galvanised steel base.

 For a more rustic style, our wooden greenhouses are a great choice.
 Plus you can personalise them with exterior paint to create your own unique look.

 Our selection of greenhouses are made with pressure-treated wood.
 This means that protective treatment is shot directly into the timber to prevent rot and mould.
 As with all wood exposed to the elements, the timber frame requires regular maintenance, such as repainting or staining every few years.